drewski3420/MMM-MyStandings/README.md

 "National Hockey League"

 ### Playoffs
-- "West Playoffs"
+- "West Playoffs" - will remove teams from standings when eliminated
-- "East Playoffs"
+- "East Playoffs" - will remove teams from standings when eliminated
-- "West Wild Card"
+- "West Wild Card" - will remove teams from standings when eliminated
-- "East Wild Card"
+- "East Wild Card" - will remove teams from standings when eliminated

 </details>